archevan/Notes/algorithm_design_manual/introduction_to_algorithm_design.md

 provides a result that's good enough with no guarantee to always produce the correct result.
 There may be edge input cases that produce sub-optimal behavior.
 (Ex.
 Traveling Salesman Problem)

+Algorithms that look "reasonable" can easily be incorrect.
+It's important to show that your algorithms are correct.